ohalloranjm/tatterpig/README.md

 }
 ```

-For a full catalog of error responses, see the [backend API documentation](https://github.com/ohalloranjm/tatterpig/wiki/Backend-API).
+For a full catalog of responses, error and otherwise, see the [backend API documentation](https://github.com/ohalloranjm/tatterpig/wiki/Backend-API).

-### Response Formatting: SheetLabels Field
+#### SheetLabels Field

-Non-error response bodies consist largely of stringified Sequelize model instances.
-Not much formatting is needed—except when it comes to the `SheetLabels` field on `Sheet` and `Label` instances.
+The `SheetLabels` field on `Sheet` and `Label` instances requires additional formatting.

 Consider the `GET /sheets/:sheetId` route.
 Without any formatting, the response body would look something like this (several fields ommitted for concision):